sappharx/hg-subrepo-updater/README.md

     -v, --verbose             display output from mercurial

-`updata` for default behavior (updates all sub-repositories in .hgsub)
+just run `updata` for default behavior (updates all sub-repositories in .hgsub)

 ## Installation
 You need to have node, npm, and hg installed and available on your PATH